skrub-data/skrub/doc/modules/default_wrangling/apply_to_cols.rst

 Operating over multiple columns at once with |ApplyToCols|
 ===========================================================

-Very often and for various reasons, transformers must be applied to multiple columns at the same time.
-For example, all numeric columns in a dataframe may need to be scaled at the same time.
+Very often and for various reasons, transformers must be applied only to some of the columns in a dataframe.
+For example, all numeric columns in a dataframe may need to be scaled at the same time, while string columns should be left alone.
 While the heuristics used by the :class:`TableVectorizer` are usually good enough to apply the proper transformers to different datatypes, using it may not be an option in all cases.
-In scikit-learn pipelines, the column selection operation can is done with the :class:`~sklearn.compose.ColumnTransformer`.
+In scikit-learn pipelines, the column selection operation can be done with the :class:`~sklearn.compose.ColumnTransformer`.

 Skrub provides the |ApplyToCols| transformer to achieve the same results with a larger degree of control over which columns are being transformed.